 A “page load time” is the total amount of time taken to download a full page on your browser including all the JS, CSS, images and other files.
 Of course, less “page load time” means faster server performance but that doesn’t mean your web host is fast for everyone.
 The major problem here is the origin server location.

 Most of the premium web hosting companies provide a reliable and scalable hosting service.
 However, the wrong selection of hosting locations can make your web pages load slower than a snail.
 For example, if you try to access a website from India, which is being hosted in New York, then it will take a massive amount of extra time to get all the content from that website.
 By massive amounts, I mean around 3-4 extra seconds, which is a lot of time for a progressive small business.
 Surprisingly, the same site loads faster in the United States and a bit slower in Europe.

 You really cannot complain about your web host for the slow page load time.
 I am giving you another example of my own blog.
 As I have tested it from the different server locations, I’ve found these results.

 Tested with Pingdom and my blog’s origin hosting location is Ney York City.

 Result From Stockholm, Sweden

 Result From Melbourne, Australia

-As you can see, the same page of my blog has different page load time and because Australia is farthest from my origin server location, its page load time is almost eight times more than the closest location which is New York City.
+As you can see, the same page of my blog has a different page load time and because Australia is farthest from my origin server location, its page load time is almost eight times more than the closest location which is New York City.

 2. Page Optimization

 The page optimization has 70% impact on your “page load time”.
-From the above screenshot, you can see my page size is 224.7kb which is below than 500kb, and it’s excellent.
+From the above screenshot, you can see my page size is 224.7kb which is below 500kb, and it’s excellent.
 To get this low page weight, you need to do a lot of optimization on your website.
 After implementing all the optimizations, your web host will respond faster than before.